Paradoxxs/Paradoxxs.github.io/_posts/2023-5-18-Mapping Serial Crime Locations with Rossmo's Formula.md

-# Applying the Rossmo Algorithm to Identify Serial Criminal Hotspots

 In today's post, we'll dive into an intriguing topic in criminal psychology and data science: the Rossmo Algorithm.
 Named after its creator, criminologist Kim Rossmo, this algorithm aims to predict a serial criminal's base of operations based on the geographical locations of their crimes.

 For our study, we will use Python and a variety of libraries to create a heatmap of likely hotspots in Atlanta, GA.
 This data is based onAtlanta’s murders of 1979–1981.